-It is easy to split a column containing text (a string column) into two or more columns, using the expanded data panel in Spotfire.
+It is easy to split a column containing text (a string column) into two or more columns, using the expanded Data in analysis flyout in Spotfire.
 You can choose to split on any separating character, like space, comma, @, etc. You can also trim away unwanted characters from the original string at the same time.

-- In the expanded data panel, locate the Actions section and click Split column.
+- In the expanded flyout, locate the Actions section and click Split column.

 Split column dialog, verify that the suggested separator is correct.